Thin Film AlN Microbolometer for Very Long-Wave Infrared Detection: Introduction

-In this work, we demonstrate a suspended thin-film aluminum nitride microbolometer that combines a platinum back-reflector, a molybdenum-defined air cavity, and a perforated AlN membrane with integrated resistive readout, where resonant optical absorption in the suspended membrane produces a measurable change in resistance.
+In this work, we demonstrate a suspended thin-film aluminum nitride microbolometer that combines a platinum back reflector, a molybdenum-defined air cavity, and a perforated AlN membrane with integrated resistive readout, where resonant optical absorption in the suspended membrane produces a measurable change in resistance.